 Or you can provide a discount code – just make sure it has an expiry date, like this one:

 Whatever you choose, make it irresistible so that your prospect doesn’t waste another moment thinking about it.
 You’re playing on their FOMO, or “Fear Of Missing Out”.
-Employ a range of digital marketing tactics at this stage.
+Employ a range of marketing tactics at this point.
 But if you really want to make your message pack a punch, use remarketing.

 Say you were searching for a flight to Adelaide.
 You got as far as to put some details in the website, but didn’t actually book the flights.
 The next day, you get this email from Jetstar:

 While there isn’t an offer, Jetstar does remind us that the prices could change any moment.
 They know from research that this is usually enough to make would-be customers click through and secure the flight.

-Another element can make or break this stage is your site’s user experience.
+Another element that can make or break this step is your site’s user experience.
 How easy is it for customers to buy from you?
 At the very least, you should have the following in place:

-Smooth checkout process
+- Smooth checkout process

-Live chat for customers to ask questions if they get stuck
+- Live chat for customers to ask questions if they get stuck

-Trust signals for buying online e.g. secure payment
+- Trust signals for buying online e.g. secure payment

 Get this right and you will win the customer and the sale.